yasserfarouk/negmas/docs/installation.rst

 [Optional] Post Installation
 ----------------------------

-After installation, two new commands will be added to your environment (hopefully it is a virtual environment): *scml* and *rungenius*.
+After installation, some new commands will be added to your environment (hopefully it is a virtual environment).
+Among them there is a script called: *rungenius*.

 To test your installation, run the following commands:

 .. code-block:: console